 ICANN has a duty of care to protect its registrants and not to expose those who register domain names to abuse on the basis of their personal, political, religious, ethnic, racial, and/or robust and challenging speech.
 This is not a GDPR concern, it is a fiduciary responsibility and one that appears in a human rights impact assessment.

-Ensure information collected from registrants is proportionate and necessary to fulfilling ICANN’s mission – and not seeking to make the lives of bullies, content police, and law enforcement easier; and
+Ensure that information collected from registrants is proportionate and necessary to fulfilling ICANN’s mission – and not seeking to make the lives of bullies, content police, and law enforcement easier;

 The NCSG would support a tiered access tool being developed in a true, cross-community approach, but we oppose any and all attempts to permit the GAC to come up with a tiered access ‘solution’ before we are provided with the opportunity to provide meaningful input.
 Do not sacrifice the bottom-up multistakeholder model in the pursuit of a quick solution; and